 The lineup for the Peterborough Folk Festival was released this past week, and for the first time in seven years, I didn’t do all of the booking.
-And for the first time in more than a decade, I won’t be working on the festival or even attending, because I’ve got another festival to run here in Toronto.1 It’s a weird feeling to see things roll along without you, but Nick’s2 doing a great job, and so is Ashley3 and the rest of the team.
+And for the first time in more than a decade, I won’t be working on the festival or even attending, because I’ve got another festival to run here in Toronto. ((Taiwanfest!))
+It’s a weird feeling to see things roll along without you, but Nick’s ((PFF’s new Artistic Director!)) doing a great job, and so is Ashley ((PFF’s Executive Director!)) and the rest of the team.

-One of the bands that I booked in this year’s lineup is The 24th Street Wailers;4 I’d heard about them prior to 2012’s Ontario Council of Folk Festivals conference, but wasn’t prepared when I wandered into a very early showcase and was blown away by this incredible band.
+One of the bands that I booked in this year’s lineup is The 24th Street Wailers; ((Full disclosure: I know and like the people in this band, and their lead singer is my vocal teacher.))
+I’d heard about them prior to 2012’s Ontario Council of Folk Festivals conference, but wasn’t prepared when I wandered into a very early showcase and was blown away by this incredible band.

 I’m really not a Blues girl – tho with the caveats that I like old Blues, and Rocky Blues, and and well, lots of Blues, honestly.
-But what I don’t like is wanky Blues; the kind of anemic, trying-to-be-something-you’re-not Blues that seems to attract so very many retired white guys.5 And that’s where the Wailers shine; they’re emphatically, perfectly themselves, and they aren’t trying to be anything else.
+But what I don’t like is wanky Blues; the kind of anemic, trying-to-be-something-you’re-not Blues that seems to attract so very many retired white guys. ((I calls ’em as I sees ’em.))
+And that’s where the Wailers shine; they’re emphatically, perfectly themselves, and they aren’t trying to be anything else.